-With the reputation of taking a program and turning into a perennial power, head coach Clint Myers has taken Auburn softball to unprecedented heights in just three years.
+With the reputation of taking a program and turning into a perennial power, head coach Clint Myers has taken Auburn softball to unprecedented heights in just four years.

-Myers has guided the Tigers to back-to-back Women's College World Series appearances in the past two campaigns, when the previously best finish came with a showing at a regional final in 2006.
+Myers guided the Tigers to back-to-back Women's College World Series appearances in 2015 and 2016, when the previously best finish came with a showing at a regional final in 2006.

-Myers has coached nine All-Americans, with three coming in each of his seasons on The Plains.
+Myers has coached 10 All-Americans, with three each coming in his opening three seasons on The Plains.
 Before his arrival, the Tigers had five players who were tabbed All-Americans in the previous 17 campaigns.

-In comparison with rivals in the conference, Myers has coached nine All-SEC performers, even setting a program record with four in 2015.
+In comparison with rivals in the conference, Myers has coached 13 All-SEC performers, even setting a program record with four in 2015 and 2017.
 Between 1997-2013, Auburn had never placed multiple players on the all-conference team lists.
-Since then, the Tigers have had three, four and two representatives in successive years under Myers.
+Since then, the Tigers have had three, four, two and four representatives in successive years under Myers.

 |Birthplace/Hometown||Bismarck, N.D./Lakewood, Calif.|

 sons, Casey and Corey

 |As of June 15, 2017|

 |NCAA Super Regionals||12|

 |2013||Arizona State||Head Coach||50-12|